 Day 9: The celebrated Egyptian city of Thebes, modern Luxor, was described by Homer as “the city of a hundred gates” because so many of its temples had the monumental entrances favored by contemporary Greek architecture.
 Thebes was twice the capital of ancient Egypt.
 It was from Thebes that Ahmose restored the unity of Egypt and inaugurated the New Kingdom.
 Today we visit spectacular Karnak and the Temple of Amun.
 Arguably the most remarkable religious complex ever built, it contains 250 acres of temples, chapels, obelisks, columns and statues built over a period of 2,000 years and incorporating the finest aspects of Egyptian art and architecture.
 As many as thirty pharaohs are believed to have contributed to this complex, enabling it to reach a size, complexity, and diversity rarely seen.
 Today’s tour visits the magnificent Temple of Luxor.
 This has always been a sacred site and was the power base of the living divine king and the foremost national shrine of the king’s cult.
 The temple’s southern end was the dwelling place of the holy of holies, the principal god, Amun.
 Continue on to the Luxor Museum, housing the remarkable artifacts found in nearby excavations.
 The Chicago House is the Oriental Institute headquarters in Egypt and a major center of Egyptological studies.
 Here, we join the Director and his staff as they host us for cocktails and a specially arranged private viewing of the library, among the finest in Egypt.
 (B/L/D)

-Day 11: Depart this morning to visit two very special sites: Abydos and The Temple of Dendera.
-Abydos, one of ancient Egypt’s most sacred ancient cities, was the cult center of Egypt’s most beloved hero and the central figure of the Osiris legend, and the lovely wall reliefs in the temples tell of this popular tale.
-There are many temples to Hathor, the cow-goddess who presided over love, music, dance and enjoyment, but the temple in Denderah is the best preserved.
+Day 11: There are many temples to Hathor, the cow-goddess who presided over love, music, dance and enjoyment, but the temple in Denderah is the best preserved.
 The building is richly decorated with 18 Hathor-headed columns supporting the roof of the hypostyle hall and a series of reliefs linking the traditions of Hathor with her husband, Horus.
 We spend the morning here and return to Luxor in the afternoon for some free time to relax or explore the city.
 (B/L/D)

 Day 14: Transfer to airport to board our flight back to the USA.
 (B)

-“There is not enough room to tell you how enlightening and visually stimulating the private tour of Nefertari’s Tomb was.” – Nancy Sandbower, Majesty of Egypt participant
+“There is not enough room to tell you how enlightening and visually stimulating the private tour of Nefertari’s Tomb was.” – Nancy Sandbower

-$12,995.00 (per person, double occupancy) the Egyptian internal flights; gratuities to guides and drivers; all hotels; most meals (as listed in the itinerary); ground transportation; and entry fees.
+$14,695.00 (per person, double occupancy) the Egyptian internal flights; gratuities to guides and drivers; all hotels; most meals (as listed in the itinerary); ground transportation; and entry fees.

-Cost Does Not Include: A separate donation check for $150.00 to “The Epigraphic Survey”; round trip airfare to/from Cairo, Egypt; passport or visa fees; airport taxes; beverages or food not included on regular menus; laundry; excess baggage charges; personal tips; alcoholic drinks; telephone, email, and fax charges; or other items of a personal nature.
+Cost Does Not Include: A separate donation check for $150.00 to “The Epigraphic Survey”; round trip airfare to/from Cairo, Egypt; passport or visa fees; airport taxes; beverages or food not included on regular menus; laundry; excess baggage charges; personal tips; alcoholic drinks; telephone, email, and fax charges; necessary vaccines and tests; or other items of a personal nature.

-Abu Simbel Extension: $595.00 per person, includes roundtrip airfare to Abu Simbel from Aswan; ground transportation; and entry fees.
+Abu Simbel Extension: $895.00.
+Includes round trip airfare to Abu Simbel from Aswan; ground transportation; and entry fees.

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.